-Frederic Meunier joined the World Bank in 2010 and is a Private Sector Development Specialist within the Development Economics Vice Presidency.
-He currently leads the Entrepreneurship database project–which measures trends in entrepreneurship around the world.
-He also developed the We-Data Project – which assesses the gap between female and male entrepreneurs.
+Frederic Meunier joined the World Bank in 2010 and is an Economist with the Finance, Competitiveness, and Innovation Global Practice of the World Bank.
+He currently leads the Entrepreneurship database project – which measures trends in entrepreneurship around the world.
+He also developed the We-Fi Data Project – which assesses the gap between female and male entrepreneurs.
 He obtained a bachelor’s degree in economics from Sciences Po and studied at Georgetown University.
 He holds a master’s degree in economics from the College of Europe (Belgium) and a master's degree in international business from ESSEC business school.
 Prior to joining the team, Mr. Meunier worked at Société Générale Corporate & Investment Banking, where he focused on project finance and public private partnerships.
 He speaks French and is conversant in German and Spanish.

 Cyriane Coste joined the World Bank in January 2016.
 Her work is focused on business regulation and entrepreneurship.
 She holds a Master of Laws (LL.M.) in International Business and Economics Law from Georgetown University.
 She is an attorney admitted in New York State and France.
 Prior to joining the World Bank Group, Ms. Coste worked in international law firms in Washington, DC and in Paris on corporate and trade law issues.
 She speaks French and Spanish.

-Marina Kayumova is an Operations Analyst with the World Bank’s Development Economics Vice Presidency.
-Marina works on private sector development, entrepreneurship, innovation, and digital transformation.
+Marina Kayumova is an Operations Analyst working on private sector development, entrepreneurship, innovation, and digital transformation.
 She led the development of digital indicators, analytical work on digital development, inclusive digital economy, innovation of SMEs, regulatory enablers, and digital agriculture.
 Before joining the World Bank Group in 2015, Marina was a Research Fellow at George Washington University.
 Previously she worked for GSM Association in London and European Parliament in Brussels.
 She holds a Master of Philosophy in Innovation, Strategy and Organization from the University of Cambridge, UK and a Master’s Degree in Advanced European Studies and International Relations from the European Institute, France.
 Marina speaks French, Russian and is conversant in Spanish.

-Sarah Kouhlani-Nolla is a Private Sector Development analyst at the Development Economics Global Indicators Group (DECIG), with expertise in assessment of entrepreneurial climate.
-Before joining DECIG, she worked at the Fragility, Conflict and Violence group of the World Bank and at UNDP on Governance and Peacebuilding.
+Sarah Kouhlani-Nolla is a Private Sector Development analyst, with expertise in assessment of entrepreneurial climate.
+Before joining the World Bank, she worked at the Fragility, Conflict and Violence group of the World Bank and at UNDP on Governance and Peacebuilding.
 Ms. Kouhlani holds a Master’s in International Relations from Johns Hopkins University School of Advanced International Studies, where she was a Fulbright scholar, and a double bachelor’s degree in Law and Economics from Universitat Pompeu Fabra.
 She speaks French, Arabic and Spanish.

 Ricardo Martins Maia